cjferes/cjferes.github.io/_pages/about.md

 Something that I like about my work

-I am  Ph.D.
+I am a Ph.D.
 Candidate in the Department of Electrical and Computer Engineering at UC Davis.
 Before that, I did my B.Sc. and my M.Sc. in Electrical Engineering at Pontifical Catholic University of Chile, Chile.